chidiwilliams/chidiwilliams.com/content/post/building-an-expression-evaluator.md

 out = [3, 4, '*', 1]; // 3 * 4 + >1<
 ```

-We have no more tokens left in the infix expression, and we know that the operators left in `operators`, if any, are in a specific evaluation order: operators with higher precedence were most recently pushed (or, in other words, at the top of the stack).
+We have no more tokens left in the infix expression.
+And we know that the operators left in `operators`, if any, are in a specific evaluation order: operators with higher precedence were most recently pushed (or, in other words, at the top of the stack).
 So we can unwind all the contents of `operators` on to `out` to get the final RPN expression.

 ```jsx
 out = [3, 4, '*', 1, '+'];